-Before you go off and try to purchase a mini split, you'll first need to decide if you want one that will do both heating and cooling or one just to cool the air.
+Ductless Air Conditioner vs. Heat Pump Before you go off and try to purchase a mini split, you'll first need to decide if you want one that will do both heating and cooling or one just to cool the air.

 Mini split heat pumps are the most popular choice as they can be used anywhere to cool in the summer with the option of heating in the winter.

 The ability to zone your home with a mini split system gives you tremendous control and flexibility over your home’s environment.
 You are able to condition only the spaces you need when you need them while controlling each space independently.

 These types of systems are ideal for adding cooling and heating to previously unconditioned spaces or to supplement under-served spaces in an existing system.

-Multi-zone systems consist of a single outdoor unit with up to 8 indoor units giving you a combination of control, comfort, and efficiency that no other system on the market is able to match.
+Multi-Zone Multi-zone systems consist of a single outdoor unit with up to 8 indoor units giving you a combination of control, comfort, and efficiency that no other system on the market is able to match.

 Each indoor unit operates independently of the others in the circuit, providing you with individualized comfort in each space.
 For example, you can turn off your laundry room unit until laundry day, or you can adjust the unit in your kitchen when you're cooking a meal - the possibilities are endless.

-There are multiple types of indoor units available to serve your home's needs.
+Choosing an Indoor Unit There are multiple types of indoor units available to serve your home's needs.
 The indoor unit(s) you choose should be based on your home's layout as well as your aesthetic preference.

-Installing HVAC equipment is highly technical and best left to the professionals.
+Installation Installing HVAC equipment is highly technical and best left to the professionals.